dmvvilela/svelte-scrollactive/README.md

 - Configurable easing scroll effect
 - Emits events for full control

-Make sure to check the [demo](https://eddiemf.github.io/vue-scrollactive/dist) where you can play around with every option.
+Make sure to check the [vue demo](https://eddiemf.github.io/vue-scrollactive/dist) where you can play around with every option.

 ## Installation